vedant416/weather-app-python/README.md

 #### Open weather folder

-#### Other files in weather folder are required to successfully run program so open weather folder in your IDE and run code.
+#### Other files in weather folder are required to successfully run program so open weather folder in your IDE

+#### Then run main.py or non gui.py.

-#### Run main.py file for GUIversion of app
+### main.py file is GUI version of app

-#### Run non gui.py for non GUI version of app
+### non gui.py is non GUI version of app

+(If you dont know tkinter non_gui.py file is easy to understand)